MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 and then execute the scripts from your "data" path.
 Also create a "./tmp" folder in "data".

 To adapt it to other use cases, look at the commands `docker exec -w /data -i cardano cardano-cli` and `docker exec -w /data -i cardano cardano-node`.
 This is how you can call the executables from outside the container.

+## Security

+If you have security concerns refer to the [Dockerfile](https://github.com/ststolz/Cardano-Node-Docker/blob/main/Dockerfile) the image is built from.
+All software used was sourced from official Ubuntu Repositories or the original Software Repositories (haskell.org and input-output-hk).
+Your are free to build the image on your own.
+See instructions in the [docker-compose.yml](https://github.com/ststolz/Cardano-Node-Docker/blob/main/docker-compose.yml).

+## MIT License

+Copyright (c) 2020 Stefan Stolz

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.